wp-plugins/player/readme.txt

 * Possibility to add social media sharing buttons- Facebook, Google+ and Twitter
 * Possibility to choose the location of the playlist (left/right).
 * Possibility to choose the timing, when the playlist is hidden from the video.
-* Possibility to add tags and make them required/not required for adding custom tags for each video.
+* Possibility of adding  required/not required tags for each video.
 * Possibility to edit the columns/rows for the library, as well as its text size.
 * Possibility to change the position of the control buttons using drag and drop feature.
 * Possibility to choose the animation type for the load of the Flash player.